-(In fact, given that in Tarrant’s manifesto he explicitly states that the country he most admires is the PRC – ethnonationalism and all that I guess – you might have thought the PRC authorities would have been going out of their way to offer condolences.
+(In fact, given that in Tarrant’s manifesto he is reported to have indicated [words amended to minimise risk re the Ardern govt’s censorship regime] that the country he most admires is the PRC – ethnonationalism and all that I guess – you might have thought the PRC authorities would have been going out of their way to offer condolences.
 Except that…….they didn’t.)

 As I noted the other day, our Police – certainly with the acquiesence of MFAT, and probably with that of the government – has made itself party to aiding and abetting the dreadful abuses in Xinjiang (and elsewhere): their Assistant Commissioner is a visiting professor at the